 4-bbl Holley carburetor

-Pushrod overhead cam
+Pushrod overhead valve

 Features a cylindrical-wedge combustion chamber

-(The block is at 90 degrees, while the head contains
+(The block is at 90 degrees, while the head contains an angled combustion area)

 Crankshaft: 5 main bearings, end thrust taken by #3